hteumeuleu/caniemail/_features/image-heif.md

     }
 }
 notes_by_num: {
-    "1": "Partial: Converts file to jpg."
+    "1": "Partial: Converts file to jpg.",
+    "2": "Supported on macOS 14 Sonoma.",
 }
 ---